MatthiasBenaets/BasedBudgeting/README.md

     - Always be on top of how much you budgeted, your inflow & outflow and overall availablity of the current month
 - **Reports:**
     - Net worth chart, Visualise money diversification
-    - 30 Day doughnut spending chart , link to your subcategories
+    - Current month doughnut spending chart , link to your subcategories
     - 1 Year stacked column spending chart, link to your subcategories
 - **All Accounts:**
     - Add transactions linked to your given accounts and subcategories